kubernetes-client/python/kubernetes/docs/CoreV1Api.md

 namespace = 'namespace_example' # str | object name and auth scope, such as for teams and projects command = 'command_example' # str | Command is the remote command to execute. argv array.
 Not executed within a shell. (optional) container = 'container_example' # str | Container in which to execute the command.
-Defaults to only container if there is only one container in the pod. (optional) stderr = True # bool | Redirect the standard error stream of the pod for this call.
-Defaults to true. (optional) stdin = True # bool | Redirect the standard input stream of the pod for this call.
-Defaults to false. (optional) stdout = True # bool | Redirect the standard output stream of the pod for this call.
-Defaults to true. (optional) tty = True # bool | TTY if true indicates that a tty will be allocated for the exec call.
+Defaults to only container if there is only one container in the pod. (optional) stderr = True # bool | Redirect the standard error stream of the pod for this call. (optional) stdin = True # bool | Redirect the standard input stream of the pod for this call.
+Defaults to false. (optional) stdout = True # bool | Redirect the standard output stream of the pod for this call. (optional) tty = True # bool | TTY if true indicates that a tty will be allocated for the exec call.
 Defaults to false. (optional)

     try: